madfish-solutions/quipuswap-core-v2/test/test.md

 8. `set_fees`:

    - ✅ should fail if not admin is trying to setup a new fees;
+   - ✅ should fail if positive TEZ tokens amount were passed;
    - ✅ should setup a new fees by an admin.

 9. `set_auction_duration`:

    - ✅ should fail if not admin is trying to setup a new auction duration;
+   - ✅ should fail if positive TEZ tokens amount were passed;
    - ✅ should setup a new auction duration by an admin.

 10. `set_min_bid`:

     - ✅ should fail if not admin is trying to setup a new min bid;
+    - ✅ should fail if positive TEZ tokens amount were passed;
     - ✅ should setup a new min bid by an admin.

 11. `update_whitelist`:

     - ✅ should fail if not admin is trying to update the whitelist for tokens;
+    - ✅ should fail if positive TEZ tokens amount were passed;
     - ✅ should add a new TEZ token to the whitelist by an admin;
     - ✅ should add a new FA1.2 token to the whitelist by an admin;
     - ✅ should add a new FA2 token to the whitelist by an admin;